 session required pam_limits.so

-This parameter allows to set open files limits after user authentication.
+If not, add it to the end of the config file.
+This parameter allows applying open file limits after user authentication.

-After making any changes, reload the terminal and check the max_open_files value:
+After making any changes, re-open the console, and check the max_open_files value:

 # ulimit -n

-Increasing the Open File Descriptor Limit per Service
+Increase the Maximum Number of Open File Descriptors per Service

-You can change the limit of open file descriptors for a specific service, rather than for the entire operating system.
+You can increase the max open file descriptors for a specific service, rather than for the entire operating system.
 Let’s take apache as an example.
 Open the service settings using systemctl:

 # systemctl edit httpd.service